 5. Using a scissor, carefully snip a small hole in one corner of the bag.
 Gently squeeze the bag to pipe out your yogurt drops onto the baking sheet.
 I try to make mine big enough so she can pick them up with her fingers.
 These will obviously not be perfect or look like the store-bought ones since we are making them from scratch.
 Best part is?
 Baby doesn’t care cause it’s delicious.

 6. Once you’ve filled the baking sheet, transfer to freezer to set.
-After about 2 hours, remove the baking sheet from the freezer and carefully remove the yogurt melts from the parchment paper and transfer them to a freezer storage bag.
+After about 2 hours, remove the baking sheet from the freezer and carefully (and quickly) remove the yogurt melts from the parchment paper and transfer them to a freezer storage bag.

 + You can’t taste the spinach at all, it just punches up the nutrition and adds a fun green color